-- Review the technical literature and analytical tools that are being employed to quantify indirect impacts of biofuel production. - Summarise existing regulatory and policy approaches to accounting for and mitigating global food price and indirect land use change impacts of biofuels production. - Review current monitoring initiatives on indirect effects of biofuels. - Make recommendations to the Ministry of VROM on the actions it can take to strengthen the international effort to prevent or reduce unwanted indirect impacts of biofuels.
+- Review the technical literature and analytical tools that are being employed to quantify indirect impacts of biofuel production. - Summarize existing regulatory and policy approaches to accounting for and mitigating global food price and indirect land use change impacts of biofuels production. - Propose mitigation options for the private sector participants in the RSB. - Make recommendations to the RSB Secretariat, participants, and Steering Board for the eventual inclusion of indirect impacts in the standard and certification program.